djedjethai/gokfk-regent/README.md

 "Welcome to gokfk-regent!
 If you feel that it can be improved, please feel free to submit a pull request (PR)."

-### To-Do
-* The TLS implementation for the Schema Registry connection has been put in place, but it is currently encountering issues.

 License
 =======